Zuehlke/training-angular2/Exercises/Exercise 5/README.md

 #### 2. Extend the ExpenseService ####

-1. Create a method named `createExpense(expense: Expense)` that returns an `Observable<Response>`.
+1. Create a method named `createExpense(expense: ExpenseRecord)` that returns an `Observable<Response>`.
 Within this method invoke the `post()` method of the Http service using the URL /api/expenses and the expense passed into the method as body to create the specified expense.
 You can use the already provided method `generateGuid()` to add a guid to the expense to be created.

 #### 3. Add a save button ####

-1. Implement the `createExpense()` method in the add component to invoke the `createExpense(expense: Expense)` method of the `ExpenseService`.
+1. Implement the `createExpense()` method in the add component to invoke the `createExpense(expense: ExpenseRecord)` method of the `ExpenseService`.
 1. Call the `subscribe()` method to return to the expense overview or call the `handleError()` method to provide an error message to the user.
 1. Surround the existing button in the add view with a button-group.
 1. Add a second button to the group.
 Mark this button as the primary button and change the icon to the save icon.
 Set the caption to "Create Expense".